ucdavisdatalab/workshop_intro_to_sql/README.md

 # Conclusion

 We covered a wide variety of SQL processes you might need in setting up a database and querying data.
 Did we cover everything you might need to know?
 Of course not.
 It's only a 2 hour workshop and SQL is a big language.
 I highly encourage you to look at the resources below to learn more and expand your SQL skills.
-I also welcome pull requests and issue for typo fixes or ideas for additional content.
+I also welcome pull requests and submitting issues for typo fixes or ideas for additional content.

 # Resources